ginstrom/paladin-novel/manuscript/chapter-11.md

 "They followed where you led.
 They trusted where you guided.
 They believed because you gave them reason to believe."
 Silviana's voice carried absolute certainty.
 "That is what paladins do, Gond.
 They kindle hope in the hopeless.
 They stand as light against the darkness."

-Sim stepped forward, his face bright with vindication.
-"I told you," he said quietly.
-"From the beginning, I told you what you were becoming."
+Sim stepped forward, his face bright.
+"Accept it, Gond.
+We all can see it."

 Gond looked at his friend, then at the elf, then at the faces surrounding them.
 All waiting for his response.
 All hoping he would accept what they already believed.